Benefits of Membership

 – Access to the Manchester Memoirs, which has been published continuously since 1785.
 The Memoirs contain transcripts of most of the lectures of the previous season.

-– Full voting rights for Ordinary and Retired rate members.
+– Full voting rights for Ordinary rate members.
 We also encourage their talents and effort in furthering the work of the Society.